jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.74 TurningBandsSimulation

-Creates an image containing random values based on a turning-bands simulation.
+Creates an image containing random values based on a turning-bands simulation..

 *Parameters*: